tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: abbreviations_dict
 		- DONE: one_word_only_lst
 		- DONE: one_word_convert_lst
-	- TBD: move help() funtion to cmd_exe()
+	- DONE: move help() funtion to cmd_exe()
 	- TBD: do we really need the start-up command as a defined 'one-word-command' ?
+	- IDEA: lots of specific lists including: one_or_two_word_lst, pre_interp_word_lst, one_word_secret_lst
 		- TBD: make 'help' a one-word-command
 		- TBD: incorporate one-word-convert commands into one-word help
 		- TBD: consider including 'wait' (& other one-word) in interp() one-word-list to get err on "wait x"
 		- TBD: special list for one-word-commands to be included in 'help' (e.g. 'help' & 'quit') ??
 		- TBD: update 'help basics' to include 'go north' => 'north'
 		- TBD: briefly document the purpose of interp list in-line in static_dict

 - TBD: doc updates
 	- TBD: [DOC] purpose of dyn_dict